person typing on a silver laptop on a wooden table with a white mug and saucer full of black coffee, with checkboxes and lines on the computer screen

 Research Projects

-Research Projects include various activities, such as surveys, findings from statistical analyses, or data dashboards.
+Research Projects include various activities, such as surveys, findings from statistical analyses, peer-reviewed manuscripts, conference presentations, and more.
 Although most reports uploaded on this page contain non-technical summaries, some reports require more technical sections to appropriately describe details of a specific project.

 The cannabis consumer survey was developed in collaboration between LCB and the Department of Health (DOH) to inform future education efforts that will increase the health and safety of adults who use cannabis.